gboeing/ppd430/software/readme.md

 # Course software

-You need a laptop for this course, but all the required software is free and open-source.
+You can use the lab computers to follow along with lectures and complete homework.
+If you want to install the software on your own computer, all the required software is free and open-source.

 ## Get to know your terminal